Diminishing Returns – The British Army and its Vehicles – The Fifties

 The Car, Scout, 4 x 4, Liaison (Ferret) Mark I, FV710 Ferret, entered service in 1952, the same year as manufacturing started.

 The basic design of the Mk1 Ferret was similar to its predecessor, with central differential and parallel drive shafts affording a low profile, comparable to many tracked vehicles.
-The biggest difference was that the Ferret used a single monocoque hull, rather than having an armoured body fitted to a chassis.
+The most significant difference was that the Ferret used a single monocoque hull, rather than having an armoured body fitted to a chassis.

 Ferret also made use of the same B Series engine design as Saracen and Saladin, although in a lower-power variant.